-Some of the earliest pieces of furniture in the collection dates to the seventeenth century although the collection spans through to the twentieth century.
-The large oak dower chest, joined by pegs or dowels only is one of the earliest pieces, dating to 1666.
+Some of the earliest pieces of furniture in the collection are from the seventeenth century: the large oak dower chest, joined only by pegs or dowels is dated to 1666.

 One of the main furniture rooms displays a large selection of the Dorothea–Pughe collection from the house of Ynysgain, near Cricieth.
-Despite being made locally using locally grown timber, some furniture, such as the Italianate style chairs reflects fashions from London and abroad.
-Other furniture items from the Ynysgain collection includes a long oak dining table and chairs, bureau, dresser, tri darn cupboard, a bible box, ceramics and a number of large oil portraits.
+Despite being made locally and using locally grown timber, pieces such as the Italianate style chairs reflect fashions from London and abroad.
+Other items from Ynysgain include a long oak dining table and chairs, bureau, dresser, tri darn cupboard, a bible box, ceramics and a number of large oil portraits.

-In contrast, the ‘Welsh kitchen’ has examples of less prestigious furniture items such as the oak settle by the fire place and the wooden cradle.
+In contrast, the ‘Welsh kitchen’ display has examples of less prestigious furniture like the oak settle by the fire place and the wooden cradle.